 If you are someone who lives paycheck to paycheck, not counting the cat, please rethink the cat.
 The last thing that you want is to get a kitten, and then not be able to pay for their food.
 Or have to get the bare necessities for them.
-That is not fair for either of you.
-Your kitten will not be happy, and you will feel bad about not being able to give your cat more.

 The other thing you really need to consider before getting a kitten is vet visits.
 Cats can get sick.
 Sickness requires vet visits.
 I cannot tell you the number of posts about people asking about what is wrong with their pet.
 When people say go to the vet, they usually respond with, I can’t afford it.

 If you cannot afford a vet visit, then you should not have a cat.
 I am not talking about the one-off visits where your animal has a horrible injury that requires thousands of dollars of surgery.